Can You Make Money Online without Compromising Quality?

 Yes, You have to Compromise Quality

-Years ago there was a site called Helium where you were unable to Write about what you
+Years ago there was a site called Helium where you were unable to Write about

-You have to write on that Topic.
+You would see a topic and have to write on that Topic.

 What you write will be subject to peer review,